UK Foreign Secretary pledges support to the U.S. after Las Vegas attack

-MANCHESTER, England, Oct 2 (Reuters) - British Foreign Secretary Boris Johnson said he was horrified by an attack at a music festival in Las Vegas that left at least 50 people dead, and said the country stood ready to help however it could.
+MANCHESTER, England (Reuters) - British Foreign Secretary Boris Johnson said he was horrified by an attack at a music festival in Las Vegas that left at least 50 people dead, and said the country stood ready to help however it could.

 “I am horrified by the awful attack at a music festival in Las Vegas this morning,” he said in a statement.
 “The United Kingdom stands with the American people against this indiscriminate violence.
 My thoughts are with all those caught up in it.”